aws-samples/aws-ecs-devops-using-aws-cdk/README.md

 # AWS ECS DevOps using AWS CDK

-This repository provides a general DevOps practices such MSA, IaC, CICD and Monitoring.
-AWS various services are used to provide DevOps best practices.
-All necessary cloud resources are modeled and deployed through AWS CDK.
+This repository provides DevOps practices necessary to develop applications based on Amazon Elastic Container Service(ECS) container.
+Various AWS services are used to support DevOps best practices such as MSA, IaC, CICD, Monitoring and Configuration Management.
+All necessary cloud resources are modeled and deployed through AWS Cloud Development Kit(CDK).
+Because AWS CDK abstracts AWS cloud resources as much as possible, we can use it to accelerate DevOps.

 Korean `Hands on Lab` Guide: [AWS-Builders-AWS-CDK-HoL-samples.pdf](https://github.com/aws-samples/aws-ecs-devops-using-aws-cdk/blob/hol_20210624/docs/pdf/AWS-Builders-AWS-CDK-HoL-samples.pdf)